 Was drafted in the sixth round of the 2012 NHL Entry Draft by the Washington Capitals with pick 167 overall (16th pick of the sixth round) ... named to 2013 U.S. National Junior Team and helped the U.S. win gold at the IIHF World Junior Championship in Ufa, Russia with three goals and three assists for six points in the tournament ... played alongside teammate Sean Kuraly at World Juniors, as they became the first Miami players to capture World Junior gold.

-Skated in all 24 games … ranks second on the team with 23 points (11 goals, 12 assists) … recorded at least one point in 17 of 24 contests … notched four multi-point games … fired a team-high 122 shots on goal … owns a +3 rating on the ice … strung together a seven-game point streak from Nov.
+Skated in 38 games … ranks second on the team with 40 points (20 goals, 20 assists) … recorded at least one point in 30 of 38 contests … notched seven multi-point games … fired a team-high 180 shots on goal … owns a +6 rating on the ice … riding a nine-game point streak that began with three points on two goals and an assist at Denver (2/27) … also strung together a seven-game point streak from Nov.
 22-Jan.
 3 … scored a power play goal and added an assist at Ohio State (10/17) … scored two goals and added an assist against Colorado College (11/8) … named NCHC Offensive Player of the Week on Nov.
 10 … also notched three points on a goal and two assists while finishing +4 against Omaha (12/5) … scored twice, including the game-winning goal, at Rensselaer (1/2).

 One of four skaters that took to the ice in every game (38) Miami played this year … tabbed Second-Team All-NCHC … placed on the NCHC Academic All-Conference team … averaged 1.16 points per game … named NCHC Offensive Player of the Week on Oct.
 14 after opening the season recording seven points over the first two games against Ohio State … tallied a career high four goals and five points against Ohio State on Oct.
 12. … tied for the team lead with 19 goals while his 44 points ranked second on the RedHawks … netted four shorthanded goals, tied for the most in the nation … tied for the team lead with 12 multi-point games … scored a team-high four game winning goals during the season … posted a +6 plus/minus, second best on the team … led the team in shots on goal (162) … recorded a career high in assists with three at Bemidji State (Nov.
 30) … recorded two power-play goals, a career high, at Colorado College (Jan.
 25).